GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/tips_and_tricks.rst

 also downloaded from the archive.
 From the archive search form, once you have identified your science data, select the "Load Associated Calibrations" (which turns to "View Calibrations" once the table is loaded).
-The BPM will show up with the green background.
+The BPM will show up with the green background and unlike on the screenshot below, they are now located at the bottom of the primary list.

 .. image:: _graphics/bpmassociated.png
    :scale: 100%